arrenree/KDB-Problem-Sets/README.md

 GOOG buy   30 	 300
 MSFT sell  40	 400

-/ simply use comma to join 2 tables together with same schema / this will keep column headers the same
+/ simply use comma to join 2 tables together with same schema (column names) / this will keep column headers the same
 / and append the new rows
 ```